Battle of Geel: Aftermath

 Strategy had changed so that operations were being used in conjunction with Operation Market Garden.
 The Germans had to withdraw to counter the Allied threat.
 At the same time the Allies had to make further efforts in the East to divert German troops from the offensive.

 The 53rd (Welsh) division had forced a crossing of the Jonction Canal near Lommel, where it then fought hard to expand the salient south of Eindhoven.
 This was the new starting point for British XII Corps to support the Garden (ground) offensive.
 The Ten Aard bridgehead became unimportant after the German withdrawal and the Scots troops withdrew from the bridgehead in order to be able to prepare for other fronts further to the east.

 The exact casualties during the battle are unknown.
 At least 130 civilians were killed, mostly due to allied and German artillery fire.
-The total number of deaths was probably between 1000-1100, with the number of wounded significantly higher.
+The total number of deaths was probably between 1000 and 1100, with the number of wounded significantly higher.